Ben Wyvis from Garbat

 Route outline

-Ben Wyvis, often referred to as Inverness's 'Ben' is a popular hill.
-The Forestry Commission and Scottish Natural Heritage own much of the ground and have improved the access to Ben Wyvis and enlarged the car-park.
-From what was once a wet peat path that winded up through the heather, there is now a wonderful well constructed path up the slopes of An Cabar.
+Often referred to as Inverness's 'Ben', Ben Wyvis is a popular hill.
+Forestry and conservation bodies have improved access over the years, replacing what was once a wet peat path through the heather with a well-constructed route up the slopes of An Cabar.

-But don't be led into a false sense of security by the obviousness of the path - the featureless whale-back summit plateau of Ben Wyvis can catch out even the most experienced hillwalker when their guard and the mist are down.
+Despite the obviousness of the path, the featureless whale-backed summit plateau of Ben Wyvis can catch out even experienced hillwalkers when mist descends, so careful navigation is required.

 Route description